Cumulus Networks expands into data centre interconnect market

-Cumulus Networks has announced its expansion beyond the data centre market with an offering for telco networks.
+Cumulus Networks has announced its expansion beyond the data center market with an offering for telco networks.

 The builder of modern and scalable networks says it is working to make Cumulus Linux available on Voyager, an open transponder and routing platform.
 The new solution is expected to be generally available for production use in early 2018 through partner ADVA Optical Networking.

-This collaboration extends Cumulus Network’s reach outside of the data centre networking market and into the data centre interconnect (DCI) space.
+This collaboration extends Cumulus Network's reach outside of the data center networking market and into the data center interconnect (DCI) space.

-“We’re excited to work with the TIP community to bring open systems to networks beyond the data centre.”
+“We're excited to work with the TIP community to bring open systems to networks beyond the data center.

 The company claims to have more than 800 customers, which includes more than a third of the Fortune 50.

 Voyager is an Open Packet DWDM (dense wavelength division multiplexing) system that disaggregates hardware from software and that can fulfill multiple use cases in metro and long-haul fiber optic transport networks.